liamheng/Restoration-of-Cataract-Images-via-Domain-Adaptation/README.md

 # Restoration-of-Cataract-Images-via-Domain-Adaptation
 There is little access to large datasets of cataract images paired with their corresponding clear ones.
 Therefore, it is unlikely to build a restoration model for cataract images through supervised learning.

-Here, we propose a unsupervised restoration method via cataract-like image simulation and domain adaptation.
+Here, we propose an unsupervised restoration method via cataract-like image simulation and domain adaptation.

 The code of this study will be released soon.